7 ingredients and 5 minutes are all it takes to make these easy Cookie Dough Overnight Oats. Perfect as a healthy breakfast or on-the-go snack!

 - 1 teaspoon vanilla extract

-- 2 cups oat or almond milk
+- 2 cups dairy free milk

 Optional